 It is always a good idea to have a backup copy of the configuration of your IOS device.
 IOS configurations are usually copied to a TFTP server using the copy command.
 You can backup both the startup configuration and the running configuration of your device.
-The copy commands accepts two parameters: the first parameter is the from location, and the second it the to location.
+The copy command accepts two parameters: the first parameter is the from location, and the second it the to location.

 TFTP is a client-server network protocol used to send and receive files.
 To backup files to a TFTP server, you will have to set it up first.
-You can use the Packet Tracer to do so; just add a Server to your topology, assign it an IP address and enable the TFTP service:
+You can use Packet Tracer to do so; just add a Server to your topology, assign it an IP address and enable the TFTP service:

-To backup the startup configuration to a TFTP server, you can use the copy startup-config tftp: command:
+To backup the running configuration to a TFTP server, you can use the copy running-config tftp: command:

 To restore the configuration, just switch the order of the parameters – copy tftp startup-config:

 Notice that we had to specify the filename, along with the IP address of the TFTP server.